Yangon: Sports

 As the city has the best sporting facilities in the country, most national-level annual sporting tournaments such as track and field, football, volleyball, tennis and swimming are held in Yangon.
 The 40,000-seat Aung San Stadium and the 32,000-seat Thuwunna Stadium are the main venues for the popular annual State and Division football tournament.
 Until April 2009, the now-defunct Myanmar Premier League, consisted of 16 Yangon-based clubs, played all its matches in Yangon stadiums, and attracted little interest from the general public or commercial success despite the enormous popularity of football in Burma.
 Most Yangonites prefer watching European football on satellite TV.
-Teams such as Manchester United, Liverpool, Chelsea, Real Madrid, Barcelona, Bayern Munich, and Manchester City are among the favorite European teams among the Yangonites.
+Teams such as Manchester United, Liverpool, Chelsea, Real Madrid, Barcelona, Bayern Munich, and Manchester City are among the favourite European teams among the Yangonites.
 It remains to be seen whether the Myanmar National League, the country's first professional football league, and its Yangon-based club Yangon United FC will attract a sufficient following in the country's most important media market.

 Yangon is also home to annual the Myanmar Open golf tournament, and the Myanmar Open tennis tournament.
 The city hosted the 1961 and 1969 South East Asian Games.
 During colonial times, cricket was played mostly by British officials in the city.
 First-class cricket was played in the city in January 1927 when the touring Marylebone Cricket Club played Burma and the Rangoon Gymkhana.
 Two grounds were used to host these matches, the BAA Ground and the Gymkhana Ground.
 These matches mark the only time Burma and Rangoon Gymkhana have appeared in first-class cricket, and the only time first-class cricket has been played in Burma.
 After independence cricket all but died out in the country.

 Yangon has a growing population of skateboarders, as documented in the films Altered Focus: Burma and Youth of Yangon.
 German non-profit organization Make Life Skate Life has received permission from the Yangon City Development Committee to construct a concrete skatepark at Thakin Mya park in downtown.
 The park was completed in 2015 and is available free of charge to anyone in the city.

 Economy

-Yangon is the country's main centre for trade, industry, real estate, media, entertainment and tourism.
+Yangon is the country's main center for trade, industry, real estate, media, entertainment and tourism.
 The city represents about one fifth of the national economy.
 According to official statistics for FY 2010–2011, the size of the economy of Yangon Region was 8.93 trillion kyats, or 23% of the national GDP.